MWright98/turbo-tribble/README.md

       https://opensource.org/licenses/MIT

   ## How To Contribute
-  Contributors should have a knowledge of Node.js and JS basics
+  Contributors should have a basic knowledge of js and Node.js

   ## Questions
   Project created by [MWright98](https://github.com/MWright98)